Scotland’s Contemporary Music Ensemble

 Following postgraduate MMus study in Ethnomusicology, and Music in the Community, she settled back in Edinburgh.
 She now works as a freelance musician in a variety of contexts.
 Louise has led creative music projects for organisations such as East Lothian and Highland Councils, Royal Lyceum Theatre, the BBC Scottish Symphony Orchestra and Scottish Ensemble; has taught Music in the Community at Edinburgh University and Napier University; has organised education work for the Scottish Chamber Orchestra; works with adult amateur musicians as Musical Director of the Merchant Sinfonia (Glasgow) and Stockbridge and New Town Community Orchestra (Edinburgh); and plays cello and musical saw with the pan-European band La Banda Europa.

-To contact Flore Ducasse admin[at]rednoteensemble.com
+To contact Flore Ducasse flore[at]rednoteensemble.com

 Flore studied Economics and then completed a Master’s in Arts Management in Paris in 2020.
 After working as a Programme Coordinator at the Palace of Versailles she moved to Ireland to be the Coordinator of the Cork French Film festival and Programme Coordinator of the Alliance francaise de Cork.
 After these experiences Flore moved from France and is now living in Glasgow.